 Is it a virus’s destiny to mutate: They duplicate to spread and survive, genetic differences appear, and different versions—usually more infectious, less deadly ones—take over.
 In fact, the coronavirus strain the world has been fighting since last March is itself a mutation (a more infectious one that dominated the Wuhan one in Italy).

 Since then, it’s continued to change, but those variations were mostly insignificant until the U.K. one appeared.
 “The virus has been marching along, mutating and changing,” says Sarah Otto, an evolutionary biologist who is a member of the B.C.
 Covid modelling team.
-“It’s almost been like a clock—we can measure time passing by these variants.
-And then it’s like time sped up for a moment [with the new variant].”
+“It's almost been like a clock—we can measure time passing by these variants.
+And then it’s like time sped up for a moment [with].”
 Genomic testing has led scientists to suspect that the B.1.1.7. developed in one patient with a weakened immune system, which let the virus mutate inside them over an extended period of time.

 The B.1.1.7. variant has been confirmed in over 429 cases in Canada (this changes daily; up to date numbers can be found here).